 Undergraduate Admissions

-If you are a Native student interested in Yale or would like more information on Native recruitment, you can contact her at debra.johns@yale.edu.
+If you are a Native student interested in Yale or would like more information on Native recruitment, you can contact him at jordan.sahly@yale.edu.

-Financial Aid: Yale is committed to an admissions policy that does not consider a student’s ability to pay, and a financial aid policy that meets the full need of all students with no loans required.
+Financial Aid: Yale is committed to an admissions policy that does not consider a student’s ability to pay, and a financial aid policy that meets the full demonstrated need of all students with no loans required, regardless of citizenship or immigration status.
 These two principles: need-blind admissions and need-based financial aid, ensure that a Yale education is affordable for everyone.

-A Liberal Arts Education: Yale is committed to the idea of a liberal arts education through which students think and learn across disciplines.
-There is no specific class you have to take at Yale, but you are required to learn broadly and deeply.
+A Liberal Arts Education: Yale is committed to the idea of a liberal arts education through which students think and learn across disciplines, liberating or freeing the mind to its fullest potential.
+There is no specific class you must take at Yale, but you are required to learn broadly and deeply.
 Depth is covered in your major.
 Breadth is covered in three study areas (the humanities and arts, the sciences, and the social sciences) and three skill areas (writing, quantitative reasoning, and foreign language).

 For more information on application deadlines, student life, and financial aid, please consult the Yale Office of Undergraduate Admissions.